The Roundup (film series): The Outlaws (2017)

-Detective Ma Seok-do and his team tries to catch a notorious crime lord named Jang Chen, from Harbin, China who is willing to commit crimes for money and comes to Garibong-dong to collect debts.
+Detective Ma Seok-do and his team tries to catch a notorious crime lord named Zhang Qian, from Harbin, China who is willing to commit crimes for money and comes to Garibong-dong to collect debts.

-With 6.87 million admissions and a gross of US$51.8 million, the film becae the 5th highest-grossing domestic film of the year in South Korea and the third best-selling R-rated Korean film of all time.
+With 6.87 million admissions and a gross of US$51.8 million, the film became the 5th highest-grossing domestic film of the year in South Korea and the third best-selling R-rated Korean film of all time.

 The Roundup (2022)

-Ma Seok-do and his team arrive at Ho Chi Minh City, Vietnam to interrogate a suspect, but later learns about Kang Hae-sang, a vicious killer, who has been committing crimes against Korean tourists for several years and decide to hunt him down.
+Ma Seok-do and his team arrive at Ho Chi Minh City, Vietnam to interrogate a suspect, but later learn about Kang Hae-sang, a vicious killer, who has been committing crimes against Korean tourists for several years and decide to hunt him down.

 The Roundup is directed by Lee Sang-yong who served as an assistant director in the first film.
 Unlike the previous film which was rated for "restricted screening" by KMRB, The Roundup was rated for "audiences 15 and over".

 The film became commercially successful beyond expectations, grossing over ₩130 billion with a ₩10.5 billion budget, and was dubbed as the highest performing South Korean film since COVID-19 pandemic.
 It opened with a record of 467,525 admissions, the highest opening for a film released in South Korea in the last 882 days since Ashfall (2019).
 It registered 10 million viewers on 25th day, becoming the first film of the year 2022 and first Korean film since Parasite (2019) to achieve the feat.
-Surpassing US$100 million gross and 12.6 million admissions, The Roundup became 9th most-viewed and 3rd highsest-grossing South Korean film in the history.
+Surpassing US$100 million gross and 12.6 million admissions, The Roundup became 11th most-viewed and 3rd highest-grossing South Korean film in the history.

-The Roundup: No Way Out
+The Roundup: No Way Out (2023)

-Ma Seok-do teams up with the Regional Investigation Unit, to chase down Joo Seong-cheol and the Japanese gangsters from committing heinous crimes in Korea.
+Ma Seok-do and his team are promoted to Metropolitan Investigation Unit where they battle against Ricky, a yakuza and a dirty cop named Joo-Sung cheol, who are involved in the manufacture and distribution of a newly-invented drug called "Hyper" which is becoming popular at the clubs around Seoul.

-The Roundup: Punishment
+The Roundup: Punishment (2024)

-Ma Seok-do joins the Cyber Investigation Team to catch Baek Chang-ghi, a former mercenary and the leader of the most notorious illegal online gambling organization.
+Ma Seok-do joins the Cyber Investigation Team to catch Baek Chang-ki, a former mercenary and the leader of the most notorious illegal online gambling organization.

+The film was invited at the 74th Berlin International Film Festival, where it had its world premiere on February 23, 2024.
+It was released theatrically in South Korea on April 24, 2024, after its world premiere.

 Future

-A fourth film, produced by B.A.
-Entertainment and distributed by ABO Entertainment, is being planned with the goal of starting production after the third film ends filming.
 In May 2022, at a press event for The Roundup, Ma Dong-seok introduced Crime City as a Korean franchise that will be produced as a series of eight films.
-In July, in an interview with Deadline, he revealed that apart from the eight films, two additional spinoffs have been suggested, hence Crime City, in a way, would be akin to Universal’s Fast & Furious franchise.
+In July 2022, in an interview with Deadline, he revealed that apart from the eight films, two additional spinoffs have been suggested, hence Crime City, in a way, would be akin to Universal's Fast & Furious franchise.
+Lee Sang-yong, who directed The Roundup (2022) and The Roundup: No Way Out (2023), is expected to return to direct the fifth installment in the series.